shadow501pl/Player-Movement/README.md

 # Player-Movement

-This is a remake of the movement in the Titanfall Series made by Respawn Entertainment.
-Currently there is only Apex legends movement as the wallrunning is too janky.
+This is a PlayerMovement script to have most of the features of the movement found in Titanfall.

 Some parts are from:
 https://github.com/Harald234/Titanfall-Movement-Scripts